EmiFunes91/xenforo-data-migration-suite/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is protected by a Custom Software License created by Emilio Funes.
+Commercial use, redistribution, and derivative works are strictly prohibited without express written permission.
+See the [LICENSE](LICENSE) file for full terms and restrictions.

 ## 🆘 Support